xlang-ai/Spider2-V/README.md

     --result_dir ./results \
     --example evaluation_examples/test_non_account.json
 ```
-The results, which include screenshots, actions, and video recordings of the agent's task completion, will be saved in the `./results` directory.
+The results, which include screenshots, a11y trees, actions, and video recordings of the agent's task completion, will be saved in the `./results` directory.

 > If you want to use other models, you can revise the code file `mm_agents/agent.py`.